 Syracuse University is a pre-eminent and inclusive student-focused research university, preparing engaged citizens, scholars, and leaders for participation in a changing global society.
-Syracuse University prepares undergraduate students for professional and personal success through six institutional learning goals which were selected through a multiyear, university-wide, collaborative initiative that adhered to the principles of shared governance.
-The institutional learning goals reflect what all students should know, do, and value as graduates of our institution.
-The Shared Competencies help faculty and students communicate the overall value of a Syracuse University education and ensure consistency across the wide variety of academic programs.
+Syracuse University prepares undergraduate students for professional and personal success through six university-wide learning goals which were selected through a multi-year, university-wide, collaborative initiative that adhered to the principles of shared governance.
+The university-wide learning goals reflect what all students should know, do, and value as graduates of our institution.

-- Provide pathways for students to connect their major field of study, liberal art requirements, and co-curricular or other experiences.
+- Provide pathways for students to connect their major field of study, liberal art requirements, co-curricular learning experiences, and campus job experiences.

 - Enable academic programs to integrate the institutional learning goals into the curriculum.